siemens/gencmpclient/doc/cmpClient-cli.md

 The **cmpClient** command is a demo and test client implementation of the Certificate Management Protocol (CMP) as defined in RFC 4210.
-It can be used to request certificates from a CA via a CMP server, to update or revoke them, and to perform possibly other CMP requests.
+It can be used to request certificates from a CA via a CMP server, to update or revoke them, and to perform other CMP requests.

 # USAGE

 - **imprint|bootstrap|pkcs10|update|revoke**

     Select demo `use_case` of the cmpClient application.
 The corresponding CMP request will be executed with default settings.
-These settings could be adapt via the file 'config/demo.cnf'.
+These settings could be adapted via the file 'config/demo.cnf'.

 - List of options available for the `cmpClient` application: